Yamanote Line: History

 A major explosion on the Yamanote Freight Line in Shinjuku in 1967 led to the diversion of freight traffic to the more distant Musashino Line.
 To address severe undercapacity, the freight line was repurposed for use by Saikyō Line and Shōnan-Shinjuku Line trains, as well as certain limited express trains such as the Narita Express and some liner services.
 Likewise, from 14 March 2015 onwards, the Ueno-Tokyo Line starts services, which connects the Tōhoku Main Line and Jōban Line to the Tōkaidō Main Line, to provide further relief on the busiest portion of the Yamanote Line today, the segment between Ueno and Tokyo stations.

 Automatic train control (ATC) was introduced from 6 December 1981, and digital ATC (D-ATC) was introduced from 30 July 2006.

 Station numbering was introduced on JR East stations in the Tokyo area from 20 August 2016, with Yamanote Line stations numbered using the prefix "JY".

 A new station, Takanawa Gateway Station, opened on 14 March 2020.
 This station was built on the Yamanote Line and Keihin-Tohoku Line between Shinagawa and Tamachi stations, becoming the first new station on the line since Nishi-Nippori was built in 1971.
 The distance between Shinagawa and Tamachi stations was 2.2 km, making it the longest stretch of track between stations on the Yamanote Line.
 The new station was constructed on top of the 20-hectare former railyard, which is undergoing rationalization and redevelopment by JR East; it is roughly parallel to the existing Sengakuji Station on the Toei Asakusa and Keikyu Main lines.
 The Yamanote Line and the Keihin-Tohoku Line tracks were moved slightly to the east to be aligned closer to the Tokaido Shinkansen tracks.
 The area on the west side of the yard made available will be redeveloped with high-rise office buildings, creating an international business center with good connections to the Shinkansen and Haneda Airport.

-In October 2022 JR East began performing trial runs for driverless trains on the line aimed to begin sometime in 2028.
+In October 2022, JR East began trial runs for driverless trains on the line, which is aimed to begin sometime in 2028.
 Two sets, 17 and 18, were fitted with the new system and re-entered service on the line as train crew conduct ongoing tests on their performance.
-Furthermore, the two sets are easy to distinguish with an “ATO” (Automatic Train Operation) sticker located on the front and sides of each set.
+Furthermore, the two sets are easy to distinguish with an "ATO" (Automatic Train Operation) sticker located on the front and sides of each set.
 Once ATO is fully installed, this will be the first line of JR East to feature driverless trains.

 In August 2025, JR East announced that it obtained government approval to raise fare by an average 7.1% from March 2026, which was the first blanket fare hike since 1987.

 On 16 September 2025, JR East announced that it would be operating a pair of E235 series trainsets with a special design commemorating 100 years since the opening of the existing Yamanote Line loop route.
 The design will pay tribute to former 103 series and 205 series that formerly operated on the line.